roshie548/firelight/README.md

 ## Asking for help or requesting features
 If you need some help or would like more features added, please open an issue.
+Also, feel free to submit pull requests for any features you'd like to add yourself.

+## TODO features
+These are features/improvements that I would like to tackle next:

+- Add Philips Hue compatibility
+- Investigate interactions with scenes that include many bright, shifting colors that cause rapid flashing or color changes